Dockground

 Description

-The database of protein-protein experimentally determined structures is built on the basis of biological unit files from PDB (Biounit files).
+The database of protein-protein and protein-RNA experimentally determined structures is built from mmCIF biological unit files from PDB (Biounit files).

 The chains and complexes are annotated according to their classification or other structural features.
 Each structure is split into pairs of interacting chains.
 Data is stored in a relational PostgreSQL database.
 The Build Database page offers the possibility to select a subset of complexes using user-defined search criteria.
 The database is regularly updated and annotated.

-The database of protein-protein complexes updates on a weekly basis and currently contains:
+The database of protein-protein and protein-RNA complexes updates on a weekly basis and currently contains:

 Membrane Set